microprediction/humpday/README.md

         recommendations = recommend(my_objective, n_dim=21, n_trials=130)

-## Meta-minimizer

-If you are feeling lucky, the [meta](https://github.com/microprediction/humpday/blob/main/humpday/optimizers/meta.py) minimizer which will choose an optimizer based only on dimension and number of function evaluations, then run it:

-        from humpday import minimize
-        best_val, best_x = minimize(objective, n_dim=13, n_trials=130 )

-Here and elsewhere, *objective* is intended to be minimized on the hypercube [0,1]^n_dim.

 ## Points race

 If you have more time, call [points_race](https://github.com/microprediction/humpday/blob/main/humpday/comparison/odious.py) on a list of your own objective functions: